nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `edit link` command allows you to edit an existing link in TruthTable.
 The edited link will be shown in the list of links in the [currently selected team](#current-team-section).
 Let us run through an example on how to edit the details of a link.

-Suppose the [URL](#url) of your "Meeting Link" has changed to "https://zoom.us/j/94669589458?pwd=bTQvWTlWbzR5T29Ja0w2d0J1R1R4QT09#success".
+Suppose the [URL](#url) of your weekly meeting has changed to "https://zoom.us/j/94669589458?pwd=bTQvWTlWbzR5T29Ja0w2d0J1R1R4QT09#success".
-Identify the index of the link with a name "weekly meeting" in the application (1 in the image below).
+Identify the index of the link with a name "Meeting Link" in the application (1 in the image below).

 Then, enter the command `edit link 1 -n "monthly meeting" -l https://zoom.us/j/94669589458?pwd=bTQvWTlWbzR5T29Ja0w2d0J1R1R4QT09#success`